druleton/druleton/bin/docs/hooks.md

 included when it matches the environment as set in the `--env=<env_name>` option.

-If both ara available: the general hook will always included and run first followed by the environment specific one.
+If both are available: the general hook will always included and run first followed by the environment specific one.